omerburst/Basin-data-GEEmap/README.md

 They are fundamental units in hydrology and environmental science.

-### Key Features
+## Key Features

 The Colab notebook includes a range of data layers that are essential for comprehensive drainage basin analysis:

-* **Groundwater Assessment:** Provides information on groundwater levels, quality, and recharge areas.
-*
 * **River Order:** Displays the hierarchical classification of streams within the basin.
-*

 * **Land Cover:** Offers detailed maps of vegetation, urban areas, water bodies, and other land cover types.
-*

 * **Dams:** Highlights the locations of dams, which are critical for water management and flood control.

-Topographic Indices:
+* **Groundwater Assessment:** Provides information on groundwater levels, quality, and recharge areas.

+* **Topographic Indices:**

+  * **Slope:** Measures the steepness or incline of the terrain, important for understanding erosion and runoff patterns.

   * **Height Above Nearest Drainage (HAND):** An index that measures the vertical distance between a point in the landscape and the nearest stream, useful for floodplain mapping.

   * **Topographic Wetness Index (TWI):** An index that helps to identify areas prone to saturation and potential runoff zones.

-* **Slope:** Measures the steepness or incline of the terrain, important for understanding erosion and runoff patterns.

   * **Topographic Position Index (TPI):** Identifies the relative position of a location in the landscape, distinguishing between ridges, valleys, and flat areas.

   * **Compound Topographic Index (CTI):** Also known as the compound topographic wetness index, it combines slope and upstream contributing area to assess wetness potential.

   * **Stream Power Index (SPI):** Quantifies the erosive power of flowing water, based on slope and upstream catchment area.

   * **Sediment Transport Index (STI):** Estimates potential sediment transport capacity, combining slope and contributing area similar to SPI.

+## How to Use the Notebook
+Visualization: Users can interact with the map interface to explore different layers.
+Each layer can be toggled on or off to customize the view.
+Download: Users can download selected layers as GeoTIFF files for further analysis in GIS software or other applications

-## 2) Requirenments
+## Requirenments
 The code is adapted to the Google Colab environment and requires an account in GEE (Google Earth Engine) in order to download the necessary data.
 A video explaining how to open an account in GEE can be found in the following link: https://www.youtube.com/watch?v=S0AzoP40cDI&t=8s

 GEE website: https://earthengine.google.com/